 So where do you begin?
 Now that you’ve decided to Mod Podge fabric on wood, you have to prepare the surface first.
 I completely explain how to prep furniture for decoupage so visit that post to get started.

 Once you’ve watched the video and read my article about prepping, you’re ready to start decoupaging.
 I recommend you read the following tips and tricks next!
 I’m going to walk you through a project starting at step 1 . . . assuming you’ve already prepped your furniture.

-Mod Podge Fabric to Wood Tips & Tricks
+Glue Fabric to Wood: Tips & Tricks

 Yes, you can decoupage on raw wood.
 You can also Mod Podge fabric to wood that is already painted.

 Having said that, here’s the issue: if you decoupage cotton fabric that is light on a surface that is dark underneath, you WILL see the paint through the fabric.
 LIGHT cotton fabric tends to become somewhat transparent when decoupage medium is applied.